YoussefRaad-mathecon/Seminar-Asset-Pricing-and-Financial-Markets/README.md

 - Monte Carlo loop for European call option pricing

 ## Extra
-proves that are too long and not important for the paper
+Proves that are too long and not important for the paper